 A.18.1.3 Protection of records

 Records should be protected from loss, destruction, falsification, unauthorized access and unauthorized release, in accordance with legislator, regulatory, contractual and business requirements.

-When deciding upon protection of specific organizational records, their corresponding classification based on the organization’s classification scheme, should be considered.
+When deciding upon the protection of specific organizational records, their corresponding classification based on the organization’s classification scheme should be considered.
 Records should be categorized into record types, e.g. accounting records, database records, transaction logs, audit logs and operational procedures, each with details of retention periods and type of allowable storage media, e.g. paper, microfiche, magnetic, optical.
-Any related cryptographic keys and programs associated with encrypted archives or digital signatures, should also be stored to enable decryption of the records for the length of time the records are retained.
+Any related cryptographic keys and programs associated with encrypted archives or digital signatures should also be stored to enable decryption of the records for the length of time the records are retained.
 Consideration should be given to the possibility of deterioration of media used for storage of records.
-Storage and handling procedures should be implemented in accordance with manufacturer’s recommendations.
-Where electronic storage media are chosen, procedures to ensure the ability to access data (both media and format readability) throughout the retention period should be established to safeguard against loss due to future technology change.
+Storage and handling procedures should be implemented in accordance with the manufacturer’s recommendations.
+Where electronic storage media are chosen, procedures to ensure the ability to access data (both media and format readability) throughout the retention period should be established to safeguard against loss due to future technological change.
 Data storage systems should be chosen such that required data can be retrieved in an acceptable timeframe and format, depending on the requirements to be fulfilled.
 The system of storage and handling should ensure identification of records and of their retention period as defined by national or regional legislation or regulations, if applicable.
-This system should permit appropriate destruction of records after that period if they are not needed by the organization.
+This system should permit the appropriate destruction of records after that period if they are not needed by the organization.
 To meet these record safeguarding objectives, the following steps should be taken within an organization:

 - guidelines should be issued on the retention, storage, handling and disposal of records and information;